When the body goes into labour it produces natural hormones

 By the way, in pregnancies these procedures most often lead to 81% of women using an epidural… and a 43% chance of a caesarean.
 (1)

 But there is another way.

-For more than a 1000 years, Chinese medicine has been using acupuncture to induce labour.Furthermore, the treatments are safe and effective.
+For more than a 1000 years, Chinese medicine has been using acupuncture to induce labour.Furthermore, the process for preparing the body for optimal labour experience is safe and effective.